19hours/sg-statutes/Acts/Income Tax Act.md

 [49/2004 wef 30/11/2004]

-(11B) Unless otherwise provided in this Act or the Economic Expansion Incentives (Relief from Income Tax) Act, where, in the basis period for any year of assessment, the relevant trade or business, produces income that is exempt from tax as well as income chargeable with tax, and the event referred to in subsection (6)(d) occurs, such proportion of any amount or value of any consideration treated as a trading receipt under that subsection shall be exempt from tax as appears reasonable to the Comptroller in the circumstances.
+(11B) Unless otherwise provided in this Act or the Economic Expansion Incentives (Relief from Income Tax) Act, where, in the basis period for any year of assessment, the relevant trade or business, produces income that is exempt from tax as well as income chargeable with tax, and an event referred to in subsection (6)(a), (b), (c) or (d) occurs, such proportion of any amount or value of any consideration treated as a trading receipt under that subsection shall be exempt from tax as appears reasonable to the Comptroller in the circumstances.

 [49/2004 wef 30/11/2004]

+[7/2007 wef 17/02/2006]

+(11C) Notwithstanding the provisions of this section, section 19C in force immediately before 17th February 2006 shall continue to apply and have effect in relation to any approved cost-sharing agreement entered into before that date in respect of research and development activities.

 [7/2007 wef 17/02/2006]